-SSAE 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information work that may be disproportionate to the element being audited.
-For example, although the requirements of SSA 570 (Revised) are likely to be relevant in the circumstances of an audit of a schedule of accounts receivable, complying with those requirements may not be practicable because of the audit effort required.
+SSAE 3000 (Revised), Assurance Engagements Other than Audits or Reviews of Historical Financial Information accounts receivable, complying with those requirements may not be practicable because of the audit effort required.
 If the auditor concludes that an audit of a single financial statement or of a specific element of a financial statement in accordance with SSAs may not be practicable, the auditor may discuss with management whether another type of engagement might be more practicable.